Chinese-Laundry/CLI-Starter/README.md

-> The official command line utility for chinese laundry.
-It implements a small scale, MVC-ish structure, or at least
+> A small, practical CLI utility that implements a small scale, MVC-ish structure, or at least
 > encourages members of the development team to utilize the MVC API that's available.

 ![Screenshot](docs/screenshot.png)